arnavChauhan070/flashCardGenerator/README.md

    git clone (https://github.com/arnavChauhan070/flashCardGenerator.git)
    cd flashCardGenerator

-2) Create and activate a virtual environment (recommended): or may be    conflict arise if u do direclty
+2) Create and activate a virtual environment (recommended): or may be    conflict arise if u do directly

    python3 -m venv venv
    # mac